 By some definitions, a perennial is a plant that you can expect to live at least three years, or in some cases much longer.
 As mentioned, though, not all perennial plants are hardy enough to withstand extreme temperatures, so some perennial plants may not survive the winter in colder climates.
 That’s where the USDA plant hardiness zones factor in.

-Flowers: Many popular flowers are biennial, although very often it goes without notice, because the plants we buy in nurseries are usually in their second year and ready to flower.
-And many of these then set seed and self-sow themselves.
-If you watch closely, you may notice that sometimes these self-sown volunteers do not produce flowers in their first year, though, but instead fully mature in their second year.
+Many popular flowers are biennial, although often it goes without notice because the plants we buy in nurseries are usually in their second year and ready to flower.
+If you watch closely, you may notice that sometimes these self-sown volunteers do not produce flowers in their first year, but instead fully mature in their second year.
 Foxglove, for example, is a biennial that readily self-seeds, and if you allow the seedlings to come back their second year, flowers will be produced.

 Be aware that plants may be available in different varieties, some of which are annual, some biennial, and some perennial.
 A close examination of the subspecies may be necessary to determine which you have.

 Some of the most popular biennial flowers include:

 - Black-eyed Susan (Rudbeckia hirta)